Ago95Dev/SA-ADR/prototype/state-manager/readme.md

 There will be only one replica of this service to prevent inconsistencies between different versions of the virtual model, ensuring a single, authoritative source of truth [NFR2].

+## Role-Based Access

+The Digital Twin State Manager supports two primary user roles with different access levels:

+### **City Manager Role**
+- **Full City Access**: Can view and manage the complete city digital twin
+- **All Districts**: Has access to all district data, sensors, buildings, and traffic graphs
+- **Cross-District Analytics**: Can perform city-wide analysis and comparisons
+- **API Endpoints**: Can access all endpoints without district filtering

+### **District Operator Role**
+- **Single District Access**: Limited to viewing and managing only their assigned district
+- **District-Scoped Data**: Access restricted to sensors, buildings, weather stations, and traffic graph within their district
+- **Localized Operations**: Can only perform operations within district boundaries
+- **API Endpoints**: Must use district-specific endpoints (e.g., `/state/districts/{districtId}`)

+### Data Model Design for Role-Based Access

+Each district in the city is self-contained with its own:
+- **Sensors**: Environmental, traffic, and parking sensors
+- **Buildings**: With occupancy and embedded sensors
+- **Weather Stations**: District-specific weather readings
+- **District Graph**: Road network (nodes and edges) within district boundaries

+This district-centric data model enables:
+- **Efficient Authorization**: Simply check user's assigned district(s)
+- **Data Isolation**: District operators cannot access other districts' data
+- **Parallel Processing**: Each district can be processed independently
+- **Scalable Access Control**: Easy to add new districts or operators

 ## Architecture Components

 ### 1. **State Manager API**